varivashyap/Enhancing-Retrieval-Augmented-Generation-for-Question-Answering/README.md

 ### Multihop Retrieval
 Multihop Retrieval is a method wherein a question is answered by combining information from various documents or facts.
 It is an iterative process that requires chaining together pieces of evidence across steps (hops).
 In our project, we experimented with various hop sizes.

+### Reinforcement Learning
+In our project, we implemented reinforcement learning from scratch using a custom reward function and loss function.
+The custom reward function we used is:

+The custom loss function we used is:

+### Hybrid Retrieval

+### Dropout Retrieval

+### Evaluation Metrics